-Fiber (estimated dry matter content) = 6.8%
+Fiber (estimated dry matter content) = 1.6%

 Red denotes controversial item

 |Estimated Nutrient Content

 |Dry Matter Basis

 |Calorie Weighted Basis

-The first ingredient in this dog food is venison.
-Venison is considered “the clean flesh derived from slaughtered” venison and associated with skeletal muscle or the muscle tissues of the tongue, diaphragm, heart or esophagus.1
+The first ingredient in this dog food is turkey.
+Turkey is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of turkey”.1

-Venison is naturally rich in all ten essential amino acids required by a dog to sustain life.
+Turkey is naturally rich in the ten essential amino acids required by a dog to sustain life.

 From here, the list goes on to include a number of other items.